As summer heated up, so did the Central Indiana residential real estate market

-Sellers once again benefited from the increase in November home sale prices and from homes leaving the market more quickly compared to this time last year.
+Year-to-date home sale prices increased, and homes also left the market more quickly compared to this time last year.

 Inventory decreased 39.7 percent last month, with only 3,603 homes listed in June 2020.
 That represents 2,374 fewer homes available for sale than in June 2019.